 Which Real Estate Assets Qualify for 100% Bonus Depreciation?

-For real estate investors, these are the most commonly eligible assets:
+For real estate investors, some of the most common eligible assets include:

 Two people shake hands next to a table upon which is a laptop, several documents with graphics, a stack of money, and a calculator.